 Deciding on the right doctor or facility to visit for treatment can be one of the most important decisions you could make for yourself and your family.
 We’ve seen firsthand the effects of patients receiving inadequate medical treatment from professionals they trusted.

-While a friend’s referral or a simple Google search can be helpful, we’ve found some more in-depth ways to check the background of a healthcare provider or medical center.
-This could help you to better determine whether your choice will meet your standards for health and safety.
+While a friend’s referral or a quick Google search alone are common ways to find care today, there are many reliable sources available to the public to provide checks on the background of a healthcare provider or medical center.
+These resources can provide crucial information for determining whether your choice will meet your standards for health and safety.
 Here are some ways you could vet medical options before going in person:

 - Ask a friend or someone you know who has sought care from the physician or facility about their experience.